orbitalchicken/Roadmap/New.md

 	after updates nm-applet shows ethernet icon instead of wifi for connections? very frequent “at-spi-registryd.desktop not responding” error at reboot/shutdown and it’s associated very slow reboot/shutdown
 	Lenovo Y700 no sound
-	In the date/time configuration, trying to change Manual by Synchronisation with NTP server. ntp package is not installed (in Ubuntu, it is), so, a message proposes to install it.
-I answer yes but it fails : “Could not install package GDBus.Error:org.freedesktop.Packagekit.Modify.NoPackagesFound:”
 	In the prefered applications(menu Preferences, “Prefered applications”), Caja isn’t the File manager by default.
 Must add it manually.
 	Another NetworkManager bug.
 Just tried to run the mint 18 MATE live on an old pc in my home and it wouldn’t recognize my Wi-Fi at all.
 It just looked as if I didn’t have Wi-Fi.
 Killing and restarting nm-applet didn’t help in this case, so the bug must be deeper.
 Sadly, this is a bug I’ve read about in Ubuntu MATE 16.04 so again, this might be a bug from upstream.
-For comparison, I had no problem of this sort when running mint cinnamon 18 live on this pc, and it is running mint Xfce (first 17.2, upgraded to 17.3) for a while and never had this problem.
-	Steam will not work at all in MATE. when changing the appearance to Mint-Y-Dark the background in caja doesn’t change! you have to go to “Edit” -> “Backgrounds and Emblems” and reset it once manually. now it changes every time with the theme.
+For comparison, I had no problem of this sort when running mint cinnamon 18 live on this pc, and it is running mint Xfce (first 17.2, upgraded to 17.3) for a while and never had this problem. when changing the appearance to Mint-Y-Dark the background in caja doesn’t change! you have to go to “Edit” -> “Backgrounds and Emblems” and reset it once manually. now it changes every time with the theme.
-	Clock on system bar is not modifiable (color, font) I need using script .gtkrc-2.0 etc.: style “my-panel-clock” { fg[NORMAL] = “#FFFFFF”  font_name = “sans bold 16” } widget “*.clock-applet-button.*” style “my-panel-clock”
 	[Fixed in Git] mintmenu: use custom color should be disabled by default (it makes mintmenu look really bad with mint-y-dark) mintmenu 5.7.0 is transparent only one after reboot (first click on menu).
 Next click menu show not transparent
 	mintmenu: weird org.mate.panel.applet.MintMenuAppletFactory in syslog when running synaptic